 Students on SUNY Cortland programs abroad are prohibited from requesting early departure, early exams, pass/fail or incomplete grades.
 In extraordinary circumstances, a request for special arrangements such as early exams or incomplete grades must be submitted in writing first to the study abroad office at the host institution.
 The reason for the request must be documented.
-If the host institution approves the request, it will then be forwarded to The James M. Clark Center for Global Engagement at SUNY Cortland for final approval.
-The Clark Center will advise the study abroad center overseas and the student of its decision.
+If the host institution approves the request, it will then be forwarded to the International Programs Office at SUNY Cortland for final approval.
+The office in Cortland will advise the study abroad center overseas and the student of its decision.
 If the request is approved, the study abroad center overseas will advise the student whether it will make the arrangements on behalf of the student or whether the student is expected to make the arrangements.

 Any special arrangements agreed upon, including remaining work and deadlines, should be documented in writing by instructors and by the study abroad center overseas.
-Copies should be sent to the center in Cortland.
+Copies should be sent to the International Programs Office in Cortland.